 How ProjectManager Helps with Supplier Relationship Management

-ProjectManager is a cloud-based work management software for hybrid teams that assists companies when monitoring, tracking and collaborating with suppliers by providing real-time data for more insightful decision-making.
-ProjectManager lets you share data with suppliers and keep everyone up-to-date through email notifications as well as alerts in the software.
+ProjectManager is a cloud-based software that assists companies when monitoring, tracking and collaborating with suppliers by providing real-time data for more insightful decision-making.
+Our tool allows you to share data with suppliers and keep everyone up-to-date on performance and changes through email notifications as well as alerts in the software.

 Track Performance on Real-Time Dashboards

-Since ProjectManager is online, a supplier relationship manager can monitor and track various metrics on performance and progress with a real-time dashboard.
-The dashboard is already set up and ready to go, and automatically collects data, crunches the numbers and displays it in easy-to-read charts and graphs.
+Since our software is online, a supplier relationship manager can monitor and track various metrics on performance and progress with a real-time dashboard.
+The dashboard is already set up and ready to go, unlike inferior software, and automatically collects data, crunches the numbers and displays it in easy-to-read charts and graphs.
 The joint demand of tracking is also addressed by being able to share this information with suppliers throughout the relationship life cycle.

 Generate Instant Reports for Stakeholders